Map & Scenario

 If a Legacy Map is added to the scenario, it will have different controls in the Map & Scenario Tab depending on the file type.

-For an image file, there is the possibility to rotate the image to the right and left by 90° using the buttons with the round arrows.
+When first accessing Legacy Map scene file, a Setup dialog will be shown.
+Here you can scale the image or video to fit your Grid and to rotate the image to the right and left by 90° using the buttons with the round arrows.

 Video Map